av-mae-uf/av1tenth-docs/docs/information/code/motordriver.rst

                 self.serial_.set_target(4, 3000)
         self.lastmsg = msg

-Here the channels 3 corresponds to yello and 5 corresponds to red.
+Here the channels 3 corresponds to yellow and 5 corresponds to red.
 Green is the safe indicator and that correspondsto channel 4.
 As in normal subscriptions, the message data is pulled into a variable and then a conditional is used to check whether a red or yellow LED is desired.
 If the number 0 is sent, all LED's are turned off.